Packages and Binaries:

 --store-config PATH Directory where to store configuration databases.

--s URL, --start URL Adds an url to start scan with
+-s, --start URL Adds a url to start scan with

-Adds an url to exclude from the scan
+-x, --exclude URL Adds a url to exclude from the scan

 Remove this parameter from urls